Last updated July 24, 2023

 4. How to get involved

 At least seven states need to adopt the APRN compact before it will be enacted.
-This is the third version of an APRN compact.
-First proposed in 2015, Idaho, North Dakota, and Wyoming adopted the compact, but it failed to reach the required 10 states needed for adoption.
-The NCSBN revised the APRN compact in 2018, but no states adopted it at the time.
-The newly adopted 2020 version of the compact is currently being presented to lawmakers nationwide for consideration.
 North Dakota was the first state to pass legislation to adopt the new compact in April 2021, and Delaware joined in August 2021.
-NPs and CRNAs who are interested in advocating for the new compact can find a customizable letter to send to lawmakers on the NCSBN advocacy site APRNCompact.com.
+Utah followed suit in March 2022.
+Legislation to join the compact is currently pending in Arizona.
+NPs and CRNAs who are interested in advocating for the new compact can find a customizable letter to send to lawmakers on the NCSBN advocacy site, APRNCompact.com.

 However, not all organizations support the compact in its current form.
 The American Association of Nurse Practitioners (AANP) released a statement opposing the compact because they say: